thelastpickle/cassandra-reaper/src/ui/README.md

 #### About

-Complimentary web UI for [Cassandra Reaper](https://github.com/thelastpickle/cassandra-reaper).
+Complimentary web UI for [Reaper for Apache Cassandra](https://github.com/thelastpickle/cassandra-reaper).

 #### Installation